dougEfresh/fireblocks-sdk-rs/docs/FireblocksNetworkApi.md

 > models::SetNetworkIdResponse set_network_id_name(network_id, set_network_id_name_request)
 Update network ID's name.

 Updates name of a specified network ID.  **Note:** This API call is subject to Flexible Routing Schemes.
 Your routing policy defines how your transactions are routed.
 You can choose 1 of the 3 different schemes mentioned below for each asset type:   - **None**; Defines the profile routing to no destination for that asset type.
 Incoming transactions to asset types routed to `None` will fail.   - **Custom**; Route to an account that you choose.
 If you remove the account, incoming transactions will fail until you choose another one.   - **Default**; Use the routing specified by the network profile the connection is connected to.
-This scheme is also referred to as \"Profile Routing\"  Default Workspace Presets:   - Network Profile Crypto → **Custom**   - Network Profile FIAT → **None**   - Network Connection Crypto → **Default**   - Network Connection FIAT → **Default**      - **Note**: By default, Custom routing scheme uses (`dstId` = `0`, `dstType` = `VAULT`).
+This scheme is also referred to as \"Profile Routing\"  Default Workspace Presets:   - Network Profile Crypto → **Custom**   - Network Profile FIAT → **None**   - Network Connection Crypto → **Default**   - Network Connection FIAT → **Default**  **Note**: By default, Custom routing scheme uses (`dstId` = `0`, `dstType` = `VAULT`). </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters